ClickHouse/ClickHouse/docs/en/sql-reference/functions/time-series-functions.md

 - `series` - An array of numeric values
 - `period` - A positive number

+The number of data points in `series` should be atleast twice the value of `period`.

 **Returned value**

 - Array of arrays